About

 Identity

 I'm a settler from southern Wisconsin.
-I grew up on our family's farmland - traditional homelands taken from the Ho-Chunk and Potawatomi.
+I grew up on our family's farmland - traditional homelands taken from the Potawatomi.

-Family dinner conversations revolved around the politics of land use, rapid exurbanization, and farming.
+Family dinner conversations included discussions of the politics of land use, rapid exurbanization, and farming.
 Exploring local to global environmental issues and policy has always been a part of my day-to-day conversation.

 I am a woman, mother, scholar, collaborator, and settler.
 My three children and husband support my work and often join me in the field.